Lillie Langtry: William Ewart Gladstone – Prime Minister

 Lillie Langtry, painted by Millais in 1878 - A year before the Gladstone-portrait by Millais.
-Lillie Langry in her memoirs: 'I was while I was siting for Millais, by and by, that I made Gladstone's acquaintance, the artist being engaged at the same time in painting the familiar, speaking likeness of the great statesman which is now in the National Portrait Gallery, London.'
+Lillie Langry in her memoirs: 'It was while I was sitting for Millais, by and by, that I made Gladstone's acquaintance, the artist being engaged at the same time in painting the familiar, speaking likeness of the great statesman which is now in the National Portrait Gallery, London.'

 During her stage career, Lillie Langtry became friendly with William Ewart Gladstone (1809–1898), who was the Prime Minister on four occasions during the reign of Queen Victoria.
 In her memoirs, Langtry says that she first met Gladstone when she was posing for her portrait at Millais' studio.
 Later he became a mentor to her.

 However, this was probably also a make-belief by Lillie Langtry herself.
-The biographers of William Ewart Gladstone think otherwise.They are also quite cynical about Lillie's motives.
+The biographers of William Ewart Gladstone think otherwise.
+They are also quite cynical about Lillie's motives.